 This function can be used to adjust the color temperature to suit the type of image input to the projector (video, computer image, TV broadcast, etc.).
-Decrease the color temperature to create warmer, reddish images for natural flesh tones.
-Increase the color temperature to create cooler, bluish images for a brighter picture.
+Decrease the color temperature to create warmer, reddish images for natural flesh tones, or increase to create cooler, bluish images for a brighter picture.